lidia-m/Ringvorlesung-Russian-outside-of-Russia/README.md

 In this repository you can find the slides of the presentations in the Lecture series.
 The plan of the lectures can be found in the file named "Ringvorlesung"

+NB!!
+The lecture on May 19 is CANCELLED due to Dr. Morgunova's illness.